hugoocoto/hugoocoto/README.md

  *Informatics Engineering at USC, Spain*

+- Recreational programmer
 - Low level lover
-- functional c programmer
 - wanting to learn js to trashtalk about it
 - sofa + laptop user